 These Guidelines do not apply to procurement activities.
-The procurement of goods and services are undertaken in accordance with the Commonwealth Procurement Rules, Accountable Authority Instructions and Financial Rules of the Agency, and the provisions of the Public Governance Performance and Accountability Act 2013.
+The procurement of goods and services are undertaken in accordance with the Commonwealth Procurement Rules, Accountable Authority Instructions and Financial Rules of the Agency, and the provisions of the Public Governance Performance and Accountability Act 2013 (Cth) (the PGPA Act).